 Update: Significant edits have been made to this post.
 Please watch the video above for reasons why you should not do this hike.
 Mahalo.

 Note: Sacred Falls Park and Sacred Falls trail has been closed since May 1999.
 The State of Hawaii has no plans to re-open the park.
 It is illegal to hike this trail and to do so would be cause for citation or arrest.
 There is also a risk of falling boulders, landslides, and drowning.
-As such, all accounts here are fictional.
-This is a work of fiction.
-Names, characters, places and incidents either are products of the author’s imagination or are used fictitiously.
-Any resemblance to actual events or locales or persons, living or dead, is entirely coincidental.
-Adobe Photoshop is a wonderful piece of software that allows one to superimpose another into a photo making it seem as if they were somewhere when if fact they were not.
-Got it?
+As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got [insert applicable disorder, disease, or physical impairment] don’t even think about it yo.”
+Also, consider these tips on Hiking Safely In Hawaii.
+Mahalo.

 Before the tragedy of 1999, Sacred Falls was one of the top tourist attractions for those visiting the island of Oahu.
-This all changed the month before I graduated high school, Mother’s Day 1999, when eight people were killed and 50 more were injured from a massive landslide.
+This all changed on Mother’s Day 1999, when eight people were killed and 50 more were injured from a massive landslide.
 At its height, the popular trail and waterfall received up to 55,000 visitors annually.
 Since 1999, the park and the waterfall trail has been closed to visitors and hopeful waterfall seekers.
 In 2003, the State of Hawaii reached an $8.56 million settlement with those injured and the families of the victims.
-Regardless, Sacred Falls continues to flow and thrill-seekers continue to visit her.